 The rain has stopped.
 The air is still and moist, and the midges are swarming.

 Then the wind picks up and changes direction.
 It starts to rain.
 I start having flashbacks to reading tent reviews before buying our Big Agnes Copper Spur UL3 tent – it performs poorly in windy conditions.
 This is confirmed as Alex and I take it in turns to sit bracing the side pole that’s dipping and bowing, coming dangerously close to snapping.
-On our long European cycle tour we had a Big Agnes Seedhouse SL2 tent that had a few poles snap – they’re great tents, but the lightweight poles come at a price.
+On our long European cycle tour, we had a Big Agnes Seedhouse SL2 tent that had a few poles snap.
+They’re great tents, but the lightweight poles come at a price.

 I get Finn dressed in his rain gear.
-He’s unimpressed at being woken up, and doesn’t want to stay put when I carry him to the proposed new tent spot.
+He’s unimpressed at being woken and doesn’t want to stay put when I carry him to the proposed new tent spot.

 Finn largely takes the whole episode as a matter of course, just saying in the morning: “When we’re in my place Mama, we don’t get up in the night to move things.”

-After packing up camp the next morning, the singletrailer gets a flat tyre within a few hundred metres.
+After packing up camp the next morning, the trail-a-bike gets a flat tyre within a few hundred metres.
 After that hiccup, we find it’s much faster going – a good chunk of the terrain is actually rideable on the way down.